stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 Server Version: version.Info{Major:"1", Minor:"10", GitVersion:"v1.10.0", GitCommit:"fc32d2f3698e36b93322a3465f63a14e9f0eaead", GitTreeState:"clean", BuildDate:"2018-03-26T16:44:10Z", GoVersion:"go1.9.3", Compiler:"gc", Platform:"linux/amd64"}
 ```

-Minikube can also be thought of as a Kubernetes version management system like `pyenv`, `sdkman` or `rbenv`.
+Voila!
+Instant Kubernetes cluster!.
+But Minikube is more; it can also be thought of as a Kubernetes version management system like `pyenv`, `sdkman` or `rbenv`.
 Each minikube will show you its supported versions:

 ```
 ᐅ minikube get-k8s-versions